QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 At the top, under the "Repository" dropdown, click "Open in Terminal" (Mac, Linux) or "Open in Command Prompt" (Windows)

-**Note*:: On Windows, you may need to click the "open without git" button that comes up
+**Note**: On Windows, you may need to click the "open without git" button that comes up

 In the resulting terminal session, run